Dre Campbell Farm

 Windrowing means raking the clippings into rows or bails so you can easily collect them.
 After leaving it out for a while, flip the bails so the other side gets some sun.

-There are a few downsides and concerns when using.
+There are a few downsides and concerns when using grass clippings.

-The most important is to remember to check and be sure to avoid taking clippings from lawns treated with pesticides or herbicides.
-Mulch from these clippings can harm your plants as these chemicals can kill vegetable crops.
+Always remember not to take clippings from lawns treated with pesticides or herbicides.
+The mulch made from these clippings can harm your plants.
+These chemicals can kill vegetable crops.
 They may also be a source of toxins in foodstuffs for the table.

 Additionally, it may be tempting to pile on the mulched grass thickly.
 However, this could result in clumping, preventing air and moisture from getting to the plants.
-This is especially so around tree bases where a ring of earth should be left clear so the trunk can breathe.
+This is especially true around tree bases, where a ring of earth should be left clear so the trunk can breathe.

 Other Uses for Lawn Clippings

-• Composting it.
-Lawn clippings are a good source of nitrogen to introduce to other organic materials in a compost pile.
-The nitrogen levels will assist in the breaking down process when paired with other carbon-rich materials.
+- Composting it.
+Lawn clippings are a good source of nitrogen to add to other organic materials in a compost pile.
+When paired with carbon-rich materials, nitrogen levels aid in the breakdown process.
 This later turns into a good soil amendment.

-• Make liquid fertilizer.
-Cuttings steeped in water for 3-4 days and then strained will leave a high-quality liquid fertilizer to spray on and around plants.
+- Make liquid fertilizer.
+Cuttings steeped in water for 3 to 4 days and then strained will leave a high-quality liquid fertilizer to spray on and around plants.
 Moreover, it is very mild and will not burn plants.

-• Livestock feed.
-Although the fermentation process of cut grass is not suitable for all livestock, you can feed cows on fresh cuttings.
+- Livestock feed.
+While not all livestock can handle fermented grass, cows can be fed fresh cuttings.
 It is also more digestible than hay.

 Add comment